mapbender/mapbender-starter/CONTRIBUTING.md

 ### Definition

-Every Element must have an HTML element it is represented by.
+Each element must have an HTML-element by which it is represented.
-In the most basic case, this can be a simple DIV element, but this can be complex as needed.
+In the simplest case this can be a simple DIV element, or if desired, be a very complex element.
-For HTML generation Mapbender3 uses Twig.
-A minimal twig template for an element would like this:
+For the HTML generation Mapbender3 uses Twig.
+A minimal twig template for an item would look like this:

 Mapbender Element is: